-Garden State Dispensary’s two location in Woodbridge and Union Township are operating at reduced hours due to Coronavirus contamination.
-On their website it says they plan to add more staff to cope with the demand.
+Garden State Dispensary’s two locations in Woodbridge and Union Township are operating at reduced hours due to pandemic contamination.
+On their website, it says they plan to add more staff to cope with the demand.

 This is a serious issue for patients who depend on their medical marijuana to live a fairly normal life.

 Many patients are feeling especially anxious due to the Coronavirus and its negative effects, especially on the economy.
 Thus, using cannabis to cope is logical.
 But the sheer volume is causing service to decline because it cannot cope.

 It has become apparent since the advent of the Coronavirus pandemic that drastic policy changes are needed.

 Long-term medical cannabis (or medical marijuana) solutions to address issues many advocates have suggested to deal with the program’s underlying problems have become even more relevant.
 The biggest issues specifically are homegrow and home delivery.

 Home delivery was authorized in the Jake Honig Act, signed into law last July.
 That law authorized the dispensaries to open satellite locations.
 And while two dispensaries have done so, none have begun home delivery.